Bourbon Pecan Pie

 Step 2: Make the Filling

-Made with brown butter and bourbon, this pecan pie has a richer, more complex flavor than the typical pecan pie.
+Made with brown butter and a splash of bourbon, this bourbon pecan pie has a richer, more complex flavor than the typical pecan pie.

 Servings: 8